ELEMENTARY AND INTERMEDIATE LABANOTATION Distance Learning Courses

 The fee for each course includes a tutorial service whereby the student

-submits, by mail, the specific homework assignment for each lesson to
+submits, by email and/or Skype, the specific homework assignment for each lesson to

 an assigned tutor who corrects the work and answers questions.
 The fee